My fall kitchen decor has really come together, see the whole look here and be inspired!

 The star of the show is Hubert, who is overseeing the whole scene.
 At least that’s what I’m calling him this week.
 Sometimes it’s Orville, sometimes it’s Porky, sometimes it’s Wilbur – but I digress.

 I dressed Hubert up for fall with a twig wreath and a little fall ribbon bow tie.
+He really does suit the farmhouse simplicity look the I go for!
 I actually purchased him about three years ago even though I didn’t have a place for him in my old kitchen.
 He was the very first thing that I hung up in the new house.

 One of the changes that I made to the original look of the gallery wall was to move the clock that used to be here into the remodeled laundry room.
 This clock’s more rustic look suits this wall much better, I think.

-I love the view that I have from my spot on the couch now.
-See that little sneaky peeky of my table centerpiece?
+I love the serene view that I have from my spot on the couch now.
+See that little sneaky peeky of my fall table centerpiece?
 I’ll share that on another day.

-And once the sun starts to set and I turn the lamp on, the whole area takes on such a cozy feel.
+And once the sun starts to set and I turn the lamp on, the whole area takes on such a soft and cozy feel.

 UPDATE: My gallery wall is gone!
 Take a look at what I did in its place.